Mares Puck Pro Review: Still Simple, Now Slimmer

 - If you missed your decompression stop

-- and if your battery are low doing a dive
+- and if your battery is low doing a dive

 There is also the option to disable audible alarms, but if you are a new diver just starting out I would not recommend doing so.
 You can easily get distracted on a dive and forget to check your computer.
 Audio alarms are there to help you stay in a safe dive profile.